yungyuc/ynote/nsd/01engineering/engineering.rst

 Fundamental Engineering
 =======================

+.. contents:: Contents in the chapter
+  :local:
+  :depth: 1

 While there are so many things to do with engineering, the central idea is automation.
 Automation is to accomplish work not by human beings, but by machines.
 The concept becomes recursive when we make software.
 The software